 The rent may be freely established by the parties, either globally or fixed on time units.
 No rent control exists in the private sector.
 Should the parties fail to establish the payment terms, it shall be paid: (1) in advance, if the lease term is under one month; (2) on the first business day of each month, if the lease term is between one month and one year; or (3) on the first business day of each quarter, if the lease term is at least one year.

-The rent is generally calculated on the basis of the premises' area and is subject to VAT payment in accordance with Romanian tax legislation.
+Rent is generally calculated on the basis of the premises' area and may be subject to VAT.

 As standard practice for the lease of premises in commercial centres, the financial obligations of the tenant comprise: (1) minimum guaranteed rent established in €/m²; (2) turnover rent established as percentage for certain period (usually per year) of the net total turnover achieved by the tenant in connection with the premises, which is payable if it is higher than the prepaid minimum guaranteed rent; and (3) operating costs including common operating costs, marketing costs and own operating costs (utilities), measured either by independent consumption metres or by engineered value.